J-Runner-With-Extras/J-Runner-with-Extras-Files/xeBuild/1888/README.md

    - Reboot instead of freeze if the kernel hits a bugcheck
    - ping patch
    - patch update strings in xam to $$ystemUpdate

+## Credits

+- sk1080 for the GPU patches
+- dotprofile for the mostly labelled 1888 kernel/HV
+- InvoxiPlayGames for the usbdsec patch
+- Byrom90 for the 6770 compatible BladesDL I used as a base